dwrellin/quiz-builder/README.md

 - Additionally, if you refresh, you'll lose your progress (e.g. constructing the quiz's questions/prompts).
 - Currently, there's no way to update the questions once you submit it.
 You can only add / view questions.
 - It doesn't support going back to questions you've previously answered.
-- It doesn't accept indices as answers in MCQ questions/prompts as mentioned in the requirements.
+- It doesn't accept indices as answers in MCQ questions/prompts.
 It only accepts the string equivalent.
 - I wasn't able to add `code` as a question type.
 - Some of the components use `any` as type 😅